Mac Creiche: Plague monster legend

 Another version of the legend says Ireland was afflicted by a plague called Crom Chonnaill.
 The men of Kerry (his kinsmen, the Cíarraige) invited Mac Creiche to meet them in Ulster to turn the plague away from them.
 Three sons of the brother of MacCreiche's mother came from the east, but were felled by the Crom Chonnaill.
 When Mac Creiche saw this he raised his Finn Faidheach bell, and soon after the Crom Chonnaill was destroyed by a bolt from heaven.
 It was common at the time for a plague to be personified as a monster.

 Other tales

 Other stories tell of Mac Creiche winning back plunder and hostages from robbers, and having an unjust tribute remitted.
 The saint was asked by the people of Tuadhmhumhain and Corca Modhruah to come to Carn Mic Táil to advise them about a cattle tribute that the king of Connacht was exacting.

-He agreed at once, and came with Mainchín.
+He agreed at once and came with Mainchín.
 They stopped at Tomfinlough, where they persuaded Luchtigern to join them.
 They found the tribes of Corcomroe waiting for them at Cairn-mic-Táil near Ennistymon.

-After much discussion it was decided to make Mac Creiche the tribe's ambassador to the king to demand return of their property.
+After much discussion, it was decided to make Mac Creiche the tribe's ambassador to the king to demand the return of their property.

 The saints went on and met the druids of the king of Connaught at Magh Aoi, whom Mac Creiche defeated.
 The king of Connacht still refused to surrender his spoils.

 Mac Creiche was disheartened and went to spend the night on the field at Magh Aoi.
 He was seized with thirst, and wished that the king would have a greater thirst.
 Sure enough, the king became so thirsty that no drink could satisfy him.
 He came to Mac Creiche and offered to submit himself and his heirs to the saint in return for relief.
 Mac Creiche struck his staff on the ground and a spring of water broke forth, which satisfied the king and became a holy well.

 Mac Creiche is linked with Inis Cealtra, an island in Lough Derg.
 Saint Columba of Terryglass visited him there, where he found a tree whose sap had the taste of honey and the intoxicating qualities of wine.
 An angel told Mac Creiche to leave the island and find another place for his hermitage.